 Firstly, its size and bulk.
 When compared to single cell yeasts and moulds, H. res.produces far more biomass and is thus more likely to cause blockage problems.

 Secondly, it is by far the most common cause of microbial corrosion in aircraft tanks.
 Other organisms are more important in other circumstances, for example, in some ship fuels and in long-term storage.
 Other important corrosive organisms are the anaerobic bacteria, collectively known as Sulphate Reducing Bacteria (SRB) or, more accurately, Sulphide Generating Bacteria (SGB).
 These are not common in aircraft wing tanks because of the high level of aeration produced during flight and refuelling.
-Other filamentous fungi may be emerging as important, but these tend not to occur without H. res. being present and, in any case, are not currently very common.

 Thirdly, because of the way H. res. grows between fuel and water, it usually starts on small water droplets.
 It then covers the droplet, holding it in place, and continues its growth, actually generating more water under the mat due to its metabolism.
 In the process, it firmly attaches itself to the tank.
 Bacteria and yeasts require free water and are found, mainly, floating in the water phase.
 This means that they are less likely to adhere to surfaces and will, therefore, be significantly reduced at each water drain.
 H. res., once established, continues to multiply in situ.